syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ## Custom grouping

-Grouping the items can be done based on custom logic.
+The SfListView provides support to grouping the items based on custom logic.
 The custom grouping can be applied to either [SfListView.DataSource.GroupComparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.DataSource~GroupComparer.html) property or [GroupDescriptor.Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html) which is added into the `DataSource.GroupDescriptors` collection.
-In custom group comparer all items present in a group compares each other based on the items count each group sorted accordingly.
+In custom group comparer all items present in a group compares each other based on the items count to each group sorted accordingly.

 The following code example illustrates how to perform custom grouping for underlying data based on the group item count.

 {% highlight c# %}